Parks & Recreation Facilities

 Cloverdale is a place of great natural beauty and offers an abundance of outdoor parks and recreational activities including neighborhood and community parks, as well as active and passive open space recreational opportunities.
 Amenities range from play fields and tot lots to passive recreational opportunities for walking and cycling.

 City parks are open to the public from 7:00 am to 10:00 pm.
-To reserve a City park, complete a Park Facility Reservation Application (PDF).
+To reserve a City park, complete an online Park Facility Reservation Application.

 City Park is a 7.4-acre community park located at 450 West 2nd Street in Cloverdale.
 Park amenities include children's play structures and swings, baseball field, basketball court, volleyball court, horseshoe pits, and scout cabin.
 The park also offers a BBQ and picnic area as well as a snack shack with announcement booth and restrooms.